How Intranets Help Improve Collaboration In the Workplace

 In the beginning stages, it’s important to understand what the purpose of the company intranet is, and what the objectives of the intranet design are.

 What functions does management need?
-What tools and collaboration opportunities do the employees need?
-These are all things that need to be clearly defined and understood, through the initial design phase.
+What options and collaboration tools do the employees need?
+These are all things that need to be clearly defined and understood, through the initial intranet design phase.

 The employees are happy, more efficient, and management is seeing that bottom line change they were looking for.
 On the other end, the employees will be more enthusiastic about using the platform when it’s deployed, given their involvement in the intranet design.